Choosing Online Therapy

 Publication, Psychology at a Distance: Examining the Efficacy of Online Therapy by Ryan Baird Thompson, Portland State University, 2016

-When we talk about online therapy it is therapy given over the internet via a piece of technology using a certain platform….for example we may use video linking using a choice of technology:- laptop, computer, tablet or mobile phone and the platform we choose to use may be Zoom, Microsoft Teams, Messenger, Facetime, Snapchat, Skype and Instagram…there are many!!
+When we talk about online therapy it is therapy given over the internet via a piece of technology using a certain platform….for example we may use video linking using a choice of technology:- laptop, computer, tablet or mobile phone and the platform we choose to use may be any of the following: Zoom, Microsoft Teams, Messenger, Facetime, Snapchat, Skype and Instagram…there are many!!
 Online therapy also includes telephone therapy.

 The benefits of choosing online therapy are wide!
 Choosing to have therapy online means you have the flexibility to choose who, when and where!